 Canadian Diabetes Association: Clinical Practice Guidelines

 SOGC (Society of Obstetricians and Gynaecologists of Canada) Clinical Practice Guidelines -- These are no longer available free on the Society website, but are part of our journal subscription.
-Look at https://sogc.org/clinical_practice_guidelines_eng/index.html to find the guideline of interest, and make a note of the month and year it was published.
-Then go to Journal of Obstetrics click "online version" click the "go" button under Clinical Key on the following page, and then find the appropriate year, and month.
-Scroll through the table of contents to find the title of the guideline you are looking for.
+Go to Journal of Obstetrics and Gynaecology Canada, click "online version", click the "go" button under Clinical Key on the following page, and then copy the title of the guideline into the search box just under the journal title to "search this journal".
+I would advise against using guideline numbers because these don't seem to be entered consistently.